 Monica A. Coleman, Ph.D.: Scholar and activist committed to connecting faith and social justice.
 An ordained elder in the African Methodist Episcopal Church, Monica has earned degrees at Harvard University, Vanderbilt University and Claremont Graduate University.
 Monica is currently Associate Professor of Constructive Theology and African American Religions and Co-Director of the Center for Process Studies at Claremont School of Theology in southern California.
 She is also Associate Professor of Religion at Claremont Graduate University.
 Her writings focus on the role of faith in addressing critical social issues.
 Monica wrote about church responses to sexual violence in The Dinah Project: a Handbook for Congregational Response to Sexual Violence.
 In Making a Way Out of No Way: a Womanist Theology, Monica discusses inter-religious responses to the joys and pains of black women’s lives.
 She is the co-editor of the forthcoming Creating Women’s Theologies: A Movement Engaging Process Thought and editor of the forthcoming Ain’t I a Womanist Too?: Third Wave Womanist Religious Thought.

-Elizabeth Cunningham is best known for The Maeve Chronicles, a series of award-winning novels featuring the feisty Celtic Magdalen who is nobody’s disciple.
-An ordained interfaith minister, Cunningham is in private practice as a counselor.
-She is also the director of the Center at High Valley where she celebrates the Celtic Cross Quarter Days.
-She lives in New York State’s Hudson Valley.
+Elizabeth Cunningham is best known for The Maeve Chronicles, a series of award-winning novels featuring a feisty Celtic Magdalen who is nobody’s disciple.
+Her latest novel Murder at the Rummage Sale explores the world of her childhood in the Episcopal church in the form of a classic mystery.
+An interfaith minister and a counselor in private practice, she lives in New York State’s Hudson Valley.